 On a macro scale, cultural heritage is being destroyed by war, inequality and environmental degradation.
 NFTs offer an opportunity to effectively ‘back up’ cultural artefacts onto the blockchain.
 These cherished cultural icons can be digitised and tracked with ease on the blockchain and verified by members of the community.

-Ukraine is already embracing Web3 technology in the face of the Russian invasion to maintain its cultural integrity.
-All artefacts of cultural significance, from museum exhibits to religious items housed in churches, are being digitized and logged on the blockchain.
+Ukraine is already embracing web3 technology in the face of the Russian invasion to maintain its cultural integrity.
+All artefacts of cultural significance, from museum exhibits to religious items housed in churches, are being digitised and logged on the blockchain.

 In the event that cultural treasures are destroyed, there will always be a record of their existence.
 Additionally, 3D printing digital files that could be used to create a replica of the original artefact could be backed by NFTs and stored on the blockchain.